vuejs/vuex/docs/api/README.md

 -  `subscribe(handler: Function, options?: Object): Function`

   Subscribe to store mutations.
 The `handler` is called after every mutation and receives the mutation descriptor and post-mutation state as arguments.
-  The `subscribe` method will return an `unsubscribe` function, which should be called when the subscription is no longer needed.
-For example, when unregistering a Vuex module or before destroying a Vue component.

   ``` js
   const unsubscribe = store.subscribe((mutation, state) => {